numpy/numpy/INSTALL.rst

 building Scipy a Fortran compiler is needed though, so we include some details on Fortran compilers in the rest of this section.

 On OS X and Linux, all common compilers will work.
+The minimum supported GCC version is 6.5.

 For Fortran, ``gfortran`` works, ``g77`` does not.
 In case ``g77`` is installed then ``g77`` will be detected and used first.
 To explicitly select